 The valleys and cliffs make Madeira the ideal destination for paragliding.
 The southern region of the island has particularly suitable spots for landing and taking off.
 There are a handful of quality companies that offer paragliding experiences for guests who want to see the island from a new vantage point.

 Visitors to the northwest region of the island will find plenty of natural swimming holes.
 Porto Moniz village is one of the best spots for finding them.
-The collection of volcanic rocks here help to form the pools and keep the cool water in.
+The collection of volcanic rocks here helps to form the pools and keep the cool water in.
 They are perfect for hot days when you just want to cool off and chill out.

 A Levada is an irrigation channel that brings water down from the mountains.
 They are lined with dense vegetation, making them great hiking trails to follow.
 The Levada trail goes through Laurisilva forest, the largest laurel forest in the world.
 It’s also a World UNESCO Heritage Site and has plenty of coastal views.